rlauzon54/arduino-tpdd/README.md

 # arduino-tpdd
 An Arduino-based system that emulates a Tandy Portable Disk Drive for the TRS-80 Model 100 and 102

-# Project status: Failure (so far)
+# Project status: Failure

 The problem part is the RS-232 communications.

 The communications works with my test programs.
 I am able to send the command and receive the correct response.
-But when I try using the TS-DOS or TEENY program, the T102 doesn't respond correctly.
+But when I try using the TS-DOS or TEENY, the T102 doesn't respond the same.

 I started out by assuming that the dlplus was "correct" and emulated what it sent for the responses.
 I wrote programs that sent commands and checked the responses, comparing them to what dlplus would do.

 I got communications to work and I compared the input/output using the dlplus software with the input/output of my project.

 For each command input, I responded with the same data.
-But the command/response is different.

-I hooked both dlplus and my project up.
-The only thing that I did was get a directory list with 1 file in the directory.

-The first command is:
-4D 31 0D 5A 5A 08 00 F7
-Both dlplus and my project respond with
-12 0B 00 52 4F 4F 54 20    20 2E 3C 3E 20 96

-The second command is:
-4D 31 0D 5A 5A 07 00 F8
-Both respond with
-12 01 00 EC

-The third command is
-4D 31 0D 5A 5A 08 00 F7 - using dlplus
-But only
-5A 5A 08 00 F7 - using my project
-Both respond wtih
-12 0B 00 52 4F 4F 54 20    20 2E 3C 3E 20 96

-After that, it diverges.
-My project gets
-Mystery command 2
-Mystery command 1
-Mystery command 1
-Mystery command 1

-dlplus gets:
-4D 31 0D 5A 5A 07 00 F8
-5A 5A 08 00 F7

-Finally, they both get:
-5A 5A 00 1A 00 00 00 00 00 00 00 00 00 00 00 00 00 00 00 00 00 00 00 00 00 00 00 00 46 01 9E
-And both respond with
-11 1C 41 44 56 45 4E 31    2E 42 41 20 20 20 20 20
-20 20 20 20 20 20 20 20    20 20 46 45 D3 28 1C

-But my project gets an error while dlplus shows the file in the directory.
+But after a short period, the commands go different for my Arduino.

 The TPDD and T102 need hardware flow control.
 My belief is that since I am not doing real hardware flow control, the T102 side says "stop", but my project keeps sending - resulting in dropped characters on the T102 side.
 Basically, a garbled response.

-I'm still trying.
-My testing not using TS-DOS/TEENY seems to be working, though.
-Still testing.
+I wrote a simple BASIC program that sends canned commands and validates against the known responses - based on what dlplus sends/receives (TEST1.DO).
+That works.

+I did go down a path by reducing the speed of the connection to 9600.
+That seemed to give me more, but it was a red herring.
+I looked through the [TS-DOS dump](http://bitchin100.com/wiki/index.php?title=M100_TS-DOS_ROM_TPDD_Protocol) (nicely annotated - thank you!) and I tried to go through the code to see what I was doing wrong.

+I located the routine in TS-DOS that sends the first commands and checks to see if I'm using Desklink/NADSBox.
+I see the M1 08 command.
+It uses that to see if the drive responds at 19200 BPS.
+If it doesn't, it assumes that it's NOT Desklink/NADSBox.
+It then sends a M1 07 command.
+I see the M1 07 come accross at 19200.
+But when it checks it's receive buffer, there's no response, which makes it drop to 9600 BPS - and that's the end of comminucations.

+At this point, I don't know what the issue is.
+I see the Arduino sending the correct data for the M1 07 command (it matches what dlplus sends).

+In TS-DOS 4A94H, it calls 49A2H which sends the M1 08, M1 07 commands.
+It then checks the queue for pending characters.
+If it finds none, it lowers the speed to 9600.

+For dlplus, 4A94H works, which returns to 4943H, which calls 49A2H again.
+I see this in the output.
+Then the 08 commands is sent.
+Again, I see this for dlplus.

+But for the Arduino, only the first call to 49A2H happens, then the speed is set to 9600 and communications fails.

+Yet, when I write the BASIC program that sends the same commands, the Arduino responds with the right values - everything it send/received with no problem.
+So I know that communication works.

+I tried delaying the response for each command.
+I tried a delay between each byte sent.
+Arduino SoftwareSerial does NOT buffer out bound data.

+At this point, I've run out of ideas.
+I can't see why TS-DOS doesn't see the response for the 07 command.
+My only theory goes back to the hardware flow control, which I can't seem to get anything for in Arduino-land.

 # Hardware explanation